-The State has awarded a total of \$225,566,527 to eighty-eight companies under the State's incentive programs through June 30, 2020.
+The State has awarded a total of \$225,566,527 to eighty-eight companies under the State's incentive programs through June 30, 2021.
 These awards were intended to fund business projects to further job creation.
 DEO, along with the consent of these companies, appointed Enterprise Florida as the escrow agent to hold these funds for disbursement to the companies in accordance with the State's incentive programs.

-Through June 30, 2020, Enterprise Florida paid \$120,185,005 to eighty-eight companies that certified to DEO they had met their contract requirements under the program.
-Enterprise Florida has returned \$62,925,787 to DEO for thirty-seven companies that were not able to complete their program requirements.
-Enterprise Florida recorded the remaining \$42,455,735 as an escrow payable at June 30, 2020.
+Through June 30, 2021, Enterprise Florida paid \$122,708,816 to sixty-two companies that certified to DEO they had met their contract requirements under the program.
+These payments included payments to companies that received multiple incentives.
+Enterprise Florida has returned \$66,690,601 to DEO for thirty-seven companies that were not able to complete their program requirements or had excess funds that were required to be returned.
+Enterprise Florida recorded the remaining \$36,167,110 as an escrow payable at June 30, 2021.